 Where is the Fish Food?
 Chesapeake Bay Mesozooplankton Abundance and Composition

-Project Status: This project began in January 2011 and is Ongoing
+Project Status: This project began in January 2011 and was completed in February 2015

 The purpose of this project is to collect and document the abundance and composition of Chesapeake Bay mesozooplankton, an important food source for juvenile fish in the region.
 The information obtained will help establish the current status of mesozooplankton and provide science for ecosystem management in Chesapeake Bay.